LESSON 7: Post Processing Basics

 3. Adjust Contrast and Exposure

-• Exposure: Adjust if the photo is too bright or too dark.
-In monochrome, tiny changes in exposure can dramatically alter mood.
+Exposure: You should adjust the exposure if the photo is overall too bright or too dark.
+In monochrome photography tiny changes in exposure can dramatically alter the mood.
+A dark exposure feels heavy and mysterious while a bright exposure feels light and optimistic.

 4. Tone and Texture Enhancements